MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-console/deployr-admin-console-managing-r-scripts.md

 In this tab, you can export shared or published R scripts on this server to a CSV file as a way to backup scripts or as the first step in migrating R script data between two or more DeployR-server instances.
 You can also import R scripts into the repository on this server instance from a previously exported R script CSV file.

-Users can also manage their repository scripts as well as other repository files in the *DeployR Repository Manager*.
+Users can also manage their repository scripts as well as other repository files in the [DeployR Repository Manager](../deployr-repository-manager/deployr-repository-manager-about.md).

 _Figure: R Script List page_